 If the conditions meet the criteria for simple assault, but the act was conducted in the presence of a child (under 16), then the charge can be upgraded to aggravated assault, which is a much more serious offense.
 The same is true if the act is committed upon a police officer, school board member or school employee, bus driver, or certain other individuals.

 The burden is on the prosecutors to prove whether a person is guilty of simple assault.
 A good defense may include poking holes in the prosecutor’s arguments, getting evidence thrown out, as well as presenting witness testimony on behalf of the accused.
 The exact defense will depend on the details of the case.
-In many cases, the best defense is to negotiate to reduce the charge to a lesser offense, preferably one that does not include jail time and/or result in a criminal record.
+In many cases, the best defense is to negotiate to reduce the charge to a lesser offense, preferably one that does not include jail time and/or results in a criminal record.

 While it is possible to go to jail for simple assault, the offense carries a presumption of non-incarceration for a first offense.
 This means in many cases, a person who has been convicted of simple assault may not be sent to jail.
 However, this by no means guarantees that a person will avoid jail time.
 Moreover, even if a person does not go to jail, a conviction means suffering myriad consequences far beyond the court-imposed penalties, such as the impact on one’s ability to get or keep a job, attend school, find a place to live, and more.
-This is just one of many reasons why, even for a first offense of simple assault, a person should hire a skilled criminal defense attorney who can negotiate the charge to a lesser offense of get it dropped.
+This is just one of many reasons why, even for a first offense of simple assault, a person should hire a skilled criminal defense attorney who can negotiate the charge to a lesser offense or get it dropped.

 A person under the age of 18 is considered a juvenile in New Jersey.
 Juveniles charged with simple assault face different circumstances and possible penalties than adults.
 Youths who are convicted of simple assault can be adjudicated delinquent, which is similar to a criminal conviction for an adult.
 However, the penalties are not the same.
 Juveniles charged with simple assault are most often tried in Family Court, where the emphasis is on determining what is best for the child.
 This means taking into account the nature and circumstances of the offense, the child’s age, any prior offenses, unique needs of the child (medical, psychological, etc.), as well as how the child might respond to rehabilitative measures.
 While detention in a juvenile facility is a risk, it is also possible that the juvenile will be sentenced to one or more of the following: probation, community service, mental health counseling, drug rehabilitation treatment, suspension of driving privileges, or restitution.
 Hiring an attorney can ensure a juvenile accused of assault will not suffer unnecessarily harsh consequences.